jhotmann/tasker-phone-modes/README.md

 1. Add an Exit Task or another step in a task to remove the context when necessary.

     Add a step with a `Perform Task` action that calls the `RemoveFromContext` task with `Parameter 1` set to the name of the context.

+1. Update your configuration files with `type` and `priority` properties.

+    Your existing configuration files will still work and will behave the exact same as they did in version `0.0.1` because they will all be primary contexts (only one active at a time) with the same priority (default of 50), and so the last context added to the `%Modes_Contexts` variable will be the active context.
+However you may wish to take advantage of the ability to use secondary contexts as well as priorities to make managing which context(s) are active easier.